plebbit/plebbit-js/README.md

   pinned?: boolean
   locked?: boolean
-  removed?: boolean // mod deleted a comment authorBanExpiresAt?: number // timestamp in second, if defined the author was banned for this comment moderatorReason?: string // reason the mod took a mod action
+  removed?: boolean // mod deleted a comment moderatorReason?: string // reason the mod took a mod action
-  updatedAt: number // timestamp in seconds the IPNS record was updated authorFlair?: Flair // mod can edit an author's flair
+  updatedAt: number // timestamp in seconds the IPNS record was updated
   protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
-  signature: Signature // signature of the CommentUpdate by the sub owner to protect against malicious gateway }
+  signature: Signature // signature of the CommentUpdate by the sub owner to protect against malicious gateway
+  // move from commentUpdate.authorProp -> comment.author.prop
+  authorBanExpiresAt?: number // timestamp in second, if defined the author was banned for this comment authorFlair?: Flair // mod can edit an author's flair }
 Author {
   address: string